Carotid Artery Disease

 Post-Operative Expectations

-Carotid surgery, whether endarterectomy or stent, requires that a patient stay overnight in the hospital so that blood pressure and any incisions can be monitored closely.
+Carotid surgery, whether endarterectomy or stent, requires that a patient stay overnight in the hospital so that blood pressure and the incision can be monitored closely.
 Sometimes blood pressures can be lower or more variable than usual in the first few days after carotid surgery, and blood pressure medications may need to temporarily be adjusted.
 If a breathing tube was used for the operation (general anesthesia), patients may have a sore throat for a few days.
 It is also common to have numbness around the incision after surgery; this will go away over a few months.
 The main risks of carotid surgery include stroke, or mini-stroke (one to three percent nationally), bleeding, nerve injury (less than one percent) and infection (less than five percent).

 Once the patient goes home, we recommend:

-• Sleeping with the head and shoulders elevated on two to three pillows for the first few nights
+- Sleeping with the head and shoulders elevated on two to three pillows for the first few nights

-• No heavy lifting for the first two weeks, and caution with driving, especially if strong pain medications are being used
+- No heavy lifting for the first two weeks, and caution with driving, especially if strong pain medications are being used